Lotus Flower Tower

 How accurate or dated is this information?

 This guide is updated every few years.
 My guide will always be incomplete, because many climbers to this area do not report their ascents.
-I have made an effort to include all recorded climbs through 2014.
-My main source of information is the American Alpine Journal.

 WARNING!
 Rock climbing is, by its very nature, a potentially hazardous activity.
 Prior and competent knowledge in the use of various rock climbing safety devices is assumed.
 While an attempt has been made to insure that the information provided here is accurate, it is never a substitute for your better judgement.
 By use of the provided information, the reader hereby releases the authors and providers of said information from liability for any injury, including death, that might result.
 You have been warned!